 He has appeared extensively in the superior courts including the Privy Council.
 He is a member of Her Majesty’s Privy Council, was made a Knight Commander of the Order of St Michael and St George in 1991 and was made an honorary companion to the Order of Australia the same year.

 He was made a member of the Global 500 Roll of Honour by the United Nations Environment Programme.
 He holds four honorary doctorates.
 He was elected a member of the American Law Institute, a Member of the American Association of International Law and a Fellow of the World Academy of Arts and Sciences.
 He is a member of the New Zealand Law Society Rule of Law Committee.

 In 2010 and 2011 he chaired the Panel of Inquiry on the 31 May 2010 Flotilla Incident for the United Nations in New York that reported to the Secretary-General.
 For eight years he was New Zealand’s Commissioner to the International Whaling Commission.

 Sir Geoffrey is a Distinguished Fellow of the New Zealand Centre for Public Law and the Law Faculty at the Victoria University of Wellington.
-He has an extensive list of publications in legal periodicals and is the author or co-author of 12 books, the latest of which is Reform – a Memoir published by the Victoria University Press in November 2013.
+He has an extensive list of publications in legal periodicals and is the author or co-author of 12 books, the most recent being 2016's A Constitution for Aotearoa New Zealand and 2013's Reform – a Memoir, both published by the Victoria University Press.

 He has published extensively in New Zealand and overseas on a range of topics, including as co-author of the leading text on the New Zealand Bill of Rights, The New Zealand Bill of Rights Act 1990: a commentary (2nd ed, LexisNexis Butterworths, Wellington, 2015).